-In 1982, American researchers Richard Connor and Rachel Smolker flew half-way around the world to capitalize on a unique opportunity in a remote bay in Western Australia.
-There, at the Monkey Mia beach, was a small group of wild bottlenose dolphins that would swim right into shore to be hand-fed by humans.
+In 1982, American researchers flew half-way around the world to capitalize on a unique opportunity in a remote bay in Western Australia.
+There, at the Monkey Mia beach, a small group of wild bottlenose dolphins swam right into shore to be hand-fed by humans.

-From these few animals, their research quickly expanded to include hundreds of Shark Bay dolphins, and their visit in turn led to the establishment in 1984 of an extensive long-term study of the population, carried out by an international team of scientists from prestigious institutions in Australia, Europe, and North America.
-The long-term records of the animals are currently managed in a database at Georgetown University that is a collaboration between biologist Dr. Janet Mann and computer scientist Dr. Lisa Singh.
+From these first few animals, research quickly expanded to include hundreds of Shark Bay dolphins.
+An extensive long-term study of the population carried out by an international team of scientists from institutions across Australia, Europe, and North America was established in 1984.
+Research has since expanded into multiple projects, including the Shark Bay Dolphin Project based at Georgetown University, where the long-term records of these dolphins are currently managed in a database built by a collaboration between biologist Dr. Janet Mann and computer scientist Dr. Lisa Singh.

 The dolphins of Monkey Mia beach provide a unique window into dolphin society.
-In return, research has helped protect these dolphins by providing basic information and demonstrating the effects of provisioning on wild animals.
-This research has had a considerable impact on local and international management policies pertaining to dolphin-focused tourism.
+In return, research has helped protect these dolphins by providing basic biological information and monitoring the effects of provisioning on wild animals.
+The research in Shark Bay has had a considerable impact on local and international management policies pertaining to dolphin-focused tourism.